Computation and Cognition: the Probabilistic Approach (Psych 204/CS 428, Fall 2017)

 Each person or team will have 7 minutes (5 minute presentation + 2 minutes for questions).
-We will go in alphabetical order (last name).
+We will go in reverse alphabetical order (last name).
 The presentations should describe your question, methods, and results at a high level.

 Presentations should be in Google Drive Presentation format: upload the presentation to this folder.

 For students who don’t like working in Google Presentations, you can do your presentation in powerpoint and convert it.
 Google drive can upload (and convert) slides from the following formats: .ppt (if newer than Microsoft® Office 95), .pptx, .pptm, .pps, .ppsx, .ppsm, .pot, .potx, .potm, .odp .
 Students should check their conversion once they’ve uploaded it for errors.
 Presumably, one could also do the slides in Keynote, convert to PPT, and then convert to Google Slides, but we suspect the errors would compound.

 Your final project should be described in the format of a conference paper, following the guidelines of paper submissions to the Cognitive Science Society conference.
 The easiest way is to download the pre-formatted template:

 In particular, your paper should be no more than six pages long.
 Your paper should cover the background behind your project, the questions you are asking, your methods and results, and your interpretation of these results.

 Email your paper to the instructor as a PDF file by midnight on Tuesday, Dec.
 12th.